javascript-tutorial/en.javascript.info/5-network/06-fetch-api/article.md

 Normally, when a document is unloaded, all associated network requests are aborted.
 But `keepalive` option tells the browser to perform the request in background, even after it leaves the page.
 So this option is essential for our request to succeed.

-It has few limitations:
+It has a few limitations:

 - We can't send megabytes: the body limit for `keepalive` requests is 64kb.
-    - If gather more data, we can send it out regularly in packets, so that there won't be a lot left for the last `onunload` request.
+    - If we need to gather a lot of statistics about the visit, we should send it out regularly in packets, so that there won't be a lot left for the last `onunload` request.
-    - The limit is for all currently ongoing requests.
+    - This limit applies to all `keepalive` requests together.
 So we can't cheat it by creating 100 requests, each 64kb.
-- We can't handle the server response if the request is made in `onunload`, because the document is already unloaded at that time, functions won't work.
+- We can't handle the server response if the document is unloaded.
+So in our example `fetch` will succeed due to `keepalive`, but subsequent functions  won't work.
-    - Usually, the server sends empty response to such requests, so it's not a problem.
+    - In most cases, such as sending out statistics, it's not a problem, as server just accepts the data and usually sends an empty response to such requests.